 - Washing a variety of fruit (we used grapes, strawberries, and blueberries) and setting them in the center of the table.

-- Cutting two-foot lengths of elastic thread and threading each onto a chunky yarn needle (you could also use yarn or embroidery floss and an embroidery needle).
+- Cutting two-foot lengths of elastic cord and threading each onto a chunky yarn needle (you could also use yarn or embroidery floss and an embroidery needle).

 - Setting out plates—one for each child—to work from.